Last updated on

 If you’re serious about generating leads on your real estate website, customer testimonials can be a key content element because they are unbiased comments that prompt visitors to give you their contact information.

-By using testimonials in text or video formats on your site, you introduce content that will promote your business in an authoritative way.
+By using real estate testimonials in text or video formats on your site, you introduce content that will promote your business in an authoritative way.

 In the end, your testimonials will be there to convert more visitors into buyers and sellers as long as you use them correctly.

 According to a study… “Testimonials and case studies are considered the most effective content marketing tactics“.
-In short, in a crowded market like today, great testimonials formatted the right way, can boost your leads and deals.
+In short, in a crowded market like today, great testimonials for real estate agents and investors formatted the right way, can boost your leads and deals.
 They help add credibility to an untrusting world.

 Additionally, as those values go vertical, a lot of aspiring wholesalers start flipping houses, making for increasingly saturated online spaces.